Shiver me timbers! The bankers are boarding

 "It is very straightforward and transparent.
 If the banks want to sell the ship, we can terminate the charter."

-A number of European banks, including France's two biggest listed banks Societe Generale (SOGN.PA) and BNP Paribas (BNPP.PA), are looking to wind down their shipping books.
+A number of European banks, including France's two biggest listed banks Societe Generale and BNP Paribas , are looking to wind down their shipping books.

 Industry officials say short-term asset plays such as hiring managers buys more time for banks.